SoftwareAG/c8y-docs/content/edge-k8s/k8-edge-connecting-edge-to-cloud-bundle/k8-edge-upgrading-edge-remotely.md

 6. Optionally, you can define the device type filter when adding a new firmware.
 For example, *c8y_EdgeAgent*.

-7. Select the **Provide a file path** option to specify an HTTPS URL of a server from where the [edge-version.yaml](/files/edge-k8s/edge-version.yaml) file can be downloaded.
+7. Select the **Provide a file path** option to specify an HTTPS URL of a server from where the version file can be downloaded.

 8. Click **Add firmware**.
 The firmware object appears in the firmware list.